Control Synthesis with Reinforcement Learning: A Modeling Perspective

 \subsection{Simplified Linear Dynamics}

-In practice, model with such details are not commonly implemented, and practitioners are tempted to use a simplified model.
-The simplest model is a linear time invariant (LTI) one, which can be obtained by making the following assumptions: \begin{itemize} \item Viscous damping are neglected, i.e., $B_p=0, B_c=0$. \item Rotational kinetic energy of both the cart and the pendulum are neglected, i.e. $J_m=0, \frac{1}{6}m_p l_p^2\dot{\alpha}^2=0$. \item The system can be well-approximated by linearization around $\vec{0}$. \end{itemize} Again, based on Lagrangian mechanics principle in (\ref{eq:Lagrangian}), a simplified model based on the first two assumptions is
+In practice, models with such details as described in \ref{Sys2ndOrder} are not commonly implemented, and practitioners are tempted to use a simplified model.
+The simplest model is a linear time invariant (LTI) one, which can be obtained by making the following assumptions: \begin{itemize} \item Viscous damping is neglected, i.e., $B_p=0, B_c=0$. \item The rotational kinetic energy of both the cart and the pendulum is neglected, i.e. $J_m=0, \frac{1}{6}m_p l_p^2\dot{\alpha}^2=0$. \item The system can be well-approximated by linearization around $\vec{0}$. \end{itemize} Again, based on the Lagrangian mechanics principle in (\ref{eq:Lagrangian}), a simplified model based on the first two assumptions is given by